8kevinxu/cse15l-lab-reports/LabReport1.md

 ### Step 2: Connect Remotely
 Open the terminal on Visual Studio Code and use the ssh command along with your course specifc-account.
 Look up your course-specific account here: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) You'll have to set your password and wait a couple minutes.

-This is what the command you're typing in should look like.
+This is what the command you're typing in should look like:
 ```
 $ ssh cs15lwi23zz@ieng6.ucsd.edu
 ```